-In the context of education, the objective of an assessment is typically to evaluate the learning of the student in contrast to measuring an innate and constant level of skill.
-Moreover, at least traditionally, the focus of assessments in education has been measuring cognitive skills in contrast to non-cognitive skills, such as grit, locus of control, motivation, interpersonal and social skills.
-Borghans et al. [2016] used four datasets representing individuals in the United States, the United Kingdom, and the Netherlands to shed light on what assessments measure.
-The four datasets included results from Intelligent Quotient (IQ) measures, standardized tests, school grades, and personality tests.
-Borghans et al. [2016] examined the correlation between the four measures within each sample and showed that the lowest correlations were found between IQ and grades and IQ and personality.
-The strongest correlations were found between IQ and results from standardized test and between grades and standardized tests.
+States, the United Kingdom, and the Netherlands to shed light on what assessments measure.
+The four datasets included results from intelligence quotient (IQ) measures, standardized tests, school grades, and personality tests.
+Borghans et al. (2016) examined the correlation between the four measures within each sample and showed that the lowest correlations were found between IQ and grades and between IQ and personality.
+The strongest correlations were found between IQ and results from standardized tests and between grades and standardized tests.
 The correlation between grades and personality was also reasonably high.
-The authors concluded that these concepts measure different aspects of performance: While grades seem to capture elements of both of cognitive skills (strong correlation with standardized tests) and non-cognitive skills (strong correlation with personality), the standardized tests seem to capture mostly cognitive skills (weaker correlation with personality).
-Borghans et al. [2016] also studied how assessments predict future assessment outcomes; the findings are in line with the takeaways from the correlations.
-Finally, the authors also study how the various assessments predict later life outcomes: Grades and standardized test scores predicted later life outcomes, such as wages, health (BMI), and life satisfaction, better than IQ, possibly because grades also capture personality [Borghans et al., 2016].
-The conclusion that school grades capture both cognitive and non-cognitive skills while standardized tests mainly capture the former agree with the conclusions in reviews in the psychological and educational and pedagogical literature (see Almlund et al. [2011] for a detailed review).
+The authors concluded that these concepts measure different aspects of performance: while grades seem to capture elements of both cognitive skills (strong correlation with standardized tests) and noncognitive skills (strong correlation with personality), the standardized tests seem to capture mostly cognitive skills (weaker correlation with personality).
+Borghans et al. (2016) also studied how assessments predict future assessment outcomes; the findings are in line with the takeaways from the correlations.
+Finally, the authors also studied how the various assessments predict later life outcomes: grades and standardized test scores predicted later life outcomes, such as wages, health (BMI), and life satisfaction, better than IQ, possibly because grades also capture personality (Borghans et al., 2016).
+The conclusion that school grades capture both cognitive and noncognitive skills while standardized tests mainly capture the former agree with the conclusions in reviews in the psychological, educational, and pedagogical literature (see Almlund et al., 2011, for a detailed review).
 The finding that grades and standardized tests capture slightly different aspects may explain why many educational systems still apply both types of assessments.

-There is also some research evidence on what test scores do not capture, or more specifically, how teachers affect student behaviors and non-cognitive skills.
-For example Jackson [2018], uses data from North Carolina to quantify measures of behavior such as absences, suspensions, and grade repetition, and found that they were stronger predictors of later life outcomes than test scores.
-Importantly, Jackson [2018] showed that teacher value added in terms of test scores were only weakly correlated with teacher value added in behaviors.
-In other words, teachers who are good at leading their students to improved test scores are not necessarily good at helping them to improve their non-cognitive skills.
-The conclusions by Jackson [2018] are supported by results of Petek and Pope [forthcoming], who, based on data from Los Angeles, also concludes that teacher value-added on test-scores only are weakly correlated with teacher value-added for student behaviour, but that both matter independently for long-run outcomes.
+There is also some research evidence on what test scores do not capture, or more specifically, how teachers affect student behaviors and noncognitive skills.
+For example, Jackson (2018), used data from North Carolina to quantify measures of behavior, such as absences, suspensions, and grade repetition, and found that they were stronger predictors of later life outcomes than test scores.
+Importantly, Jackson (2018) showed that teacher value-added in terms of test scores were only weakly correlated with teacher value-added in terms of behaviors.
+In other words, teachers who are good at leading their students to improved test scores are not necessarily good at helping them to improve their noncognitive skills.
+The conclusions by Jackson (2018) are supported by the results of Petek and Pope (2023), who, based on data from Los Angeles, also conclude that teacher value-added on test scores are only weakly correlated with teacher value-added when it comes to student behavior, but that both matter independently for long-run outcomes.